Letter to New Christian openhandspublications.com Glenn W. Harrell 11-17

-The bible calls you a “babe in Christ”, (I Peter 2:2) and you will meet more babies as well as the more mature, and all in-be-tween.
+The bible calls you a “babe in Christ”, (I Peter 2:2) and you will meet other babies as well as the more mature, and all in-be-tween.

-Love them and learn from them but remember that they are imperfect humans on the same journey as you.
+Love them and learn from them but remember that they are imperfect humans on the same journey to Christ-likeness as you.

 “My friends, you are acting like the people of this world.
 That’s why I could not speak to you as spiritual people.
 You are like babies as far as your faith in Christ is concerned.
 So I had to treat you like babies and feed you milk.
 You could not take solid food, and you still cannot, because you are not yet spiritual.
 You are jealous and argue with each other.
 This proves that you are not spiritual and that you are acting like the people of this world.”
 Corinthians 3:1-3

 “Stop being hateful!
 Quit trying to fool people, and start being sincere.
 Don’t be jealous or say cruel things about others.
 Be like newborn babies who are thirsty for the pure spiritual milk that will help you grow and be saved.
 You have already found out how good the Lord really is.”
 I Peter 2:1-3